kterusaki/slate/source/includes/_intro.md

 You are currently viewing examples for Curl.
 You can use these examples to test the code in your terminal console.

 Toggle examples for different languages with the selector above.

+Let's get your environment setup to run each curl command.
+In a terminal run...

+export API_KEY=your_api_key
+export API_SECRET=your_api_secret
 ```

 The SalesforceIQ API is a full-featured, RESTful interface for interacting with the objects in our system.
 It allows you to make a lot of the reading and writing actions you would be able to make from inside the app.